Bachelor

 icone plus faq

-Each component of your training is evaluated throughout your career at BSB: academic knowledge, internships, missions, international academic stays, as well as the completion of a research thesis at the end of the 3rd year, which values your ability to analyze and reflect.
 Academic courses are evaluated on the basis of continuous checks and final checks.
 Evaluations can take the form of individual exams, individual or group case studies, oral presentations...
-Your professional experiences (internships or work-study assignments) and, where appropriate, the corresponding reports or defenses, are evaluated by the teaching team and by the company.
-You also benefit from the preparation and presentation included in two internationally recognized English tests: the TOEIC and the IELTS.
+Your professional experiences (internships or work-study assignments) and, where applicable, the corresponding reports or defenses, are evaluated by the teaching team and by the company.

 To obtain your diploma, all course modules, internships or company missions must be validated (an average of 10/20 at least).
 The school does not offer competency block certification for this course.